K-State graduation year: 2007

-I always had an interest in engineering growing up, but at the beginning of college I didn't know which type.
-I decided to start out in industrial engineering, but after my first semester of introductory industrial engineering courses, and after visiting booths at the career fair, I decided that the course work and career path were not what I was expecting.
-I decided to change my major to mechanical engineering, which I enjoyed much more.
+I always had an interest in engineering growing up, but at the beginning of college I didn't know which field.
+I began my college career in industrial engineering, but after my first semester of introductory industrial engineering courses and after visiting booths at the career fair, I decided that the course work and career path were not for me.
+I decided to change my major to mechanical engineering, which was a much better fit.

 What activities/organizations were you involved in while in college?

 Worked at Kramer Dining Center

 Did you complete an internship or have related work experience prior to receiving your job?

 Yes, for two summers I was hired as a mechanical engineering intern at Black and Veatch prior to graduating from K-State.
 Each summer I was assigned a sponsor who was an experienced engineer that mentored me throughout the summer.
 I was given opportunities to perform design calculations, create drawings, and work with vendors to purchase the equipment I designed.

 I was given a lot of flexibility, which made my internships a great learning experience.
 The internships gave me an indication of exactly the kind of work I would be doing after I graduated, as well as the opportunities available within the company itself.

 Describe the process of finding your first job:

 My summer internships provided excellent exposure to the mechanical engineering field and helped solidify my interest in one specific industry.
 I researched the companies in this industry and determined I had specific interest in two companies, both of which I applied to for a full time position.
 One of them offered me a job after I completed a full-day interview, and the other company was Black and Veatch, where I had performed my summer internships.
 I did not have to interview with Black and Veatch because they offered me a job upon the completion of my last internship.